-The cleanest approach to running cable on a pitch is to drill through both end posts on the square (NOT at the angle of the stairs).
+The cleanest approach to running cable on a pitch is to drill through both end both posts on the square (NOT at the angle of the stairs).
 No beveled washers necessary.
 Only intermediate posts need to be drilled on the angle of the stairs.

-The tensioning device is a $3\frac{1}{2}$ " long invisible receiver, which installs through the wood post on one end.
-A pull lock fitting is installed through the other end with a post protector tube (order separately).
-The WiseCable® Estate Series can be used to go up a stair and across a landing by inserting post protector tubes in the break-over post.
+The tensioning device is a 31⁄2" long Invisiware® Receiver, which installs through the wood post on one end.
+A Pull-Lock fitting is installed through the other end with a post protector tube (CS-TUBE), ordered separately.
+The WiseCable® Heritage Series can be used to go up a stair and across a landing by inserting post protector tubes in the break-over post.
 The tube will prevent the cable from carving a groove into your post where it exits at an angle.

-Tools needed for WiseCable® Estate Series:
+Tools needed for WiseCable® Heritage Series:

-- 5/32" drill bit if 1/8" cable, 7/32" if 3/16"cable - 29/64" drill bit for receiver and pull lock installation - 3/16" hex wrench for tensioning receiver - Cable cutting tool - (If using post protector tubes, 1/4" drill bit)
+- 5/32 drill bit if 1/8" cable, 7/32 if 3/16" cable

+- 29/64 drill bit for Receiver and Pull-Lock® installation

+- 3/16 hex wrench for tensioning Receiver

+- Cable cutting tool

+If using post protector tubes, 1/4 drill bit